fyndoc/vms/docs/task-manager/extra/archive.md

 ## Introduction

 Assume you are a catalogue manager who assigned a task to a team.
-At a later point of time, you have the flexibility to archive the task.
+At a later point in time, you have the flexibility to archive the task.

 Archiving is the process of halting a task.
 Let's say, you assigned a task of enriching 100 SKUs to the CE team.
-Assume that the CE team has worked upon 25 SKUs and you wish to archive the task.
+Assume that the CE team has worked on 25 SKUs and you wish to archive the task.
 In such a situation, you will be able to archive the task with 75 SKUs returning from `In Progress` state to their previous state.
 The 25 SKUs with `DONE` status will be unaffected since they were already worked upon.

 ---